The Incredible Mind of a Mature Woman

 The power that a woman can give herself over the years is something that Oprah Winfrey captured perfectly with these words:

 “I’m amazed that at this age I’m still developing myself, looking for things within and outside of personal boundaries to clarify it.
-When I was 20 I thought there would be some magic age at which point I’d be an adult – maybe 35 – and my “adult life” would be complete.
+When I was 20 I thought there would be some magic age at which point I’d be an adult – maybe 35 – and my ‘adult life’ would be complete.

+It’s funny how that number has changed over the years and how even at 40, I still felt like I wasn’t the adult I was sure I would be.
 Now my life expectations have exceeded any dream or hope I ever imagined, and I’m sure I’ll continue transforming in order to become what I have to be.”

-What happens to the female brain?
+What Happens to the Female Brain?

-After a certain age the influence of those hormones on your brain becomes more stable.
+After a certain age, the influence of those hormones on your brain becomes more stable.
 This helps you highlight your priorities without interference.

-Throughout life the variable concentration of estrogen in the brain can make you focus on a wide range of emotions, communication, and empathy.
+Throughout life, the variable concentration of estrogen in the brain can make you focus on a wide range of emotions, communication, and empathy.
 That’s’ why we often make decisions that push us to understand things and to feel.